Smart Parking Trial

 To pay: You can download the Strada Mobile app, a free user-friendly app that allows motorists to make contactless payment for parking.
 All payments made using this platform are highly secure and allow for users to register their vehicle’s registration number plate (more than one car can be registered).
 The app also allows drivers to get a reminder when paid parking sessions are about to expire.
 Furthermore, the app offers a history of parking transactions, reducing the need for paper receipts.

-To locate a parking spot: The Guidance app, which will become available soon, contains a raft of features designed to help drivers find available parking spaces and advise of conditions.
+To locate a parking spot: The Guidance app (Parking at Frankston) available on both Android and iOS contains a raft of features designed to help drivers find available parking spaces and advise of conditions.

-Digital signs: We are installing 5 digital signs displaying real-time data on what parking spots are available to direct drivers to those spaces, saving them time when trying to locate a parking spot.
+Digital signs: We have installed 5 digital signs displaying real-time data on what parking spots are available to direct drivers to those spaces, saving them time when trying to locate a parking spot.
 The spots are located in the following areas:

 - Playne Street (Eastbound traffic) between Nepean Highway and Thompson Street